Pine woods tree frog

-The pine woods tree frog (Dryophytes femoralis), is a species of frog in the family Hylidae, endemic to the southeastern United States.
+The pine woods tree frog (Dryophytes femoralis) is a species of frog in the family Hylidae, endemic to the southeastern United States.

 Description

 Tadpole

 Pine woods tree frogs lay eggs in ephemeral water bodies.
 Eggs generally hatch within 24 hours, and tadpoles metamorphose into baby froglets after 50–75 days at 11–15 mm in length.
 Tadpoles are remarkably variable; similar to the squirrel tree frog (Dryophytes squirellus), the presence or absence of dragonfly larvae (a predator) induces a dramatic, red-colored tail.

 Like many amphibian species' tadpoles, those of the pinewoods tree frog are susceptible to parasitic infection by trematode flatworms.
 However, tadpoles swim in a manner that does not necessarily reduce the intensity of infection, but reduces the likelihood of these parasites infecting in the head and body region; instead, their swimming behavior shunts parasites to the tail area, where infection by parasites causes fewer harmful effects.

 Adult

 The pine woods tree frog is a very small species, growing to a length of 25 to 38 mm.
 The color varies, sometimes being mottled brownish-gray, deep reddish-brown, gray, or grayish-green, usually with dark markings on its back.
+Sexual dimorphism is present where females are typically slightly larger than males.
+The body is slender, the legs are long, with the heel extending to the level of the eye.
 It is very similar in appearance to the squirrel tree frog but it can be distinguished from that species by the series of yellow, orange, or white dots that can be seen on the back of the thigh when the hind leg is extended.
 The toes have large toe pads but little webbing.
 Their distinctive call can be heard between April and October; it is a series of staccato sounds, giving it the nickname of "Morse code frog".
+D. femoralis is unique in that the advertisement signals of individuals are highly plastic.